 At Refresh Recovery, our evidence-based individual psychotherapy for substance use and mental health provides a safe and confidential space for you to explore and address underlying issues that contribute to your challenges.
 Learn more now.

-Individual therapy for addiction treatment in Massachusetts and therapeutic services promote personal wellness and lifelong recovery.
+Counseling and therapeutic services promote personal wellness and lifelong recovery.
 Through guided internal processing and practical coping skill development, clients are empowered to overcome personal challenges and create for themselves the life they truly wish to lead.

 At Refresh Recovery, we’ve seen clients safely navigate mental health and substance use disorders time and time again.
 Professional counseling and therapy are often the catalysts you need to sustain lasting recovery and personal renewal.
 Start here.